 Our group was very moved by what the city had endured and the courage to live under fire.
 We were told that reconstruction began immediately after each attack, even when the missiles were falling.
 Every effort was made to keep life as normal as possible.
 We wanted to know how to help the city rebuild and heal, and there were many discussions of projects that CBI could get involved with.
 Those conversations will continue.
 Everyone is concerned that there may be another war soon and that the northern cities may again be under fire.
 Today’s newspaper headlines seemed to echo those fears.

 We began our tour of Leo Baeck, the Reform Movement’s premiere community education institution in Israel, in the parking garage.
-There Rebecca told us that during the summer war, Leo Baeck opened its garage as a safe day care center for children in the community.
-Some 400 children took refuge in the improvised summer camp, where a parking garage was converted with games, inflatable bouncing toys, movies and art projects, into a children’s safe house.
+There Rebecca told us that during the summer war, Leo Baeck opened its garage as a safe day car

 From Leo Baeck we drove north to Nahariya.
 Our first stop was the Western Galilee Hospital, the largest hospital in northwestern Israel.
 Situated only six miles from the Lebanese boarder, it was the primary site for taking care of the wounded during the katusha rocket strikes.
 We toured the bunkers which became the underground hospital during the war.
 The hospital itself was struck by what was termed a “baby katusha,” which meant it had a small charge and no shrapnel.
 We saw the extensive damage that even this small rocket caused.